spirtuoso/psmirnov/README.md

-# this is test project, created on IDEA.
-I used in this Maven project Selenium and TestNJ
+# test project, created on IDEA.
+I've used in this Maven project Selenium and TestNJ